 4

-Shopify Plus stores can build native deposit fields directly into checkout using checkout extensibility - most flexibility, but requires development work.
+Shopify Plus stores can build native deposit fields directly into checkout using checkout extensibility, with the most flexibility, but requires development work.

 5